-The cost for EMU’s adult degree program varies each year (July 1 to July 30).
+The cost for EMU’s accelerated degree program varies each year (July 1 to July 30).
 Current tuition for the LOM program is about $16,000.
 This cost includes 38 semester hours of credit, certain program materials, graduation regalia, and fees (application and graduation).

 Costs for additional course work at EMU or other institutions are not included in degree completion program tuition and fees.